There is a different pathway process for those who apply as an Aboriginal or Torres Strait Islander applicant.

 2. Apply through Universities Admissions Centre (UAC)

 Submit your application through the Universities Admission Centre.
-Applications open 1 August 2021 and close on 30 September 2021, late applications will not be accepted.
+Applications close at Midnight AEST 30 September each year, late applications will not be accepted.

 You must indicate the Doctor of Medicine (MD) at Western as one of your preferences (UAC code 725505).